Afnanksalal/Ptero-vm/README.md

 # Note

+this script is configured to only support pterodactyl panel, if u want to make it support something like replit fork it and edit it.

+__for now there is a bug while booting systemctl i have made a temp fix for it here are the steps:__
+- first download python3 and curl ( sudo apt install python3 , sudo apt install curl )
+- then ```curl -o systemctl https://raw.githubusercontent.com/gdraheim/docker-systemctl-replacement/master/files/docker/systemctl3.py ``` <- paste this in the terminal
+- then chmod the systemctl file (chmod +x systemctl)
+- then execute it (```./systemctl start wings``` if u are trying to run a pterodactyl wing inside the vm)

-This script is for educational purposes, we are not responsible for anything that happens.
+**This script is for educational purposes, we are not responsible for anything that happens.**